 It may have been OK beforehand working on low pressure,

 but it’s something that has to be considered when converting over to a combination boiler.

-When converting over to a combination boiler you have to make sure the incoming water mains pressure is good enough.
+When converting over to a combination boiler, you have to make sure the incoming water mains pressure is good enough.
 I have seen combination boilers that are just about working due to low water pressure.

 You need to have at least 1.5 bar incoming water pressure if not more.

 They will only boost the incoming water up to 12 litres per Minute, and they are very expensive to buy.The gas supply needs to be checked when converting over to a combination boiler.

 Most boilers these days need a 22 m gas supply and not 15 m as you find on most older style boilers.